ditt0132/MM/ResourcePack-Generator.md

 If the model is a `.bbmodel` file, your work is done!
 The generator will extract the textures and mcmeta files for you automatically.
 However, if you are using a `.json` model, the generator will read the textures from the .json file and look for them in the `Pack/Assets/textures` folder (similar to how a resource pack works) and use those.

-The Material and CustomModelId of the Mythic item will be used for generating the pack.
+The Material and CustomModelId of the Mythic item will be used for generating the resource pack.

 ## Advanced Item Configuration